reachme1212/final_project/README.md

 In our team to avoid git issues we work on our branch after every merge we delete the branch from the repository.

 **Week 1 deliverable:**
-**Data Source**

-We have downloaded employment data for May 2018 ,2019, 2020, we cleaned and combined the data into one CSV file, then used the combined dataframe to map, zip code and locations from a private database.
+Data Source : We have downloaded employment data for May 2018 ,2019, 2020, we cleaned and combined the data into one CSV file, then used the combined dataframe to map, zip code and locations from a private database.

 https://www.bls.gov/oes/tables.htm
 https://www.cubitplanning.com

-**Machine Learning **

-We have created our machine learning model that will take the combined data
+Machine Learning : We have created our machine learning model that will take the combined data

-**Database**
-We have set up the database that will connect to AWS with our sample data.
+Database : We have set up the database that will connect to AWS with our sample data.